 Resuming his position as vice chancellor and dean, he helps prepare future leaders in agriculture and life sciences and oversees the broad-based teaching, research, extension and service for which Texas A&M is renowned.
 These vital pursuits are carried out by the The Texas A&M University System’s agricultural agencies: Texas A&M AgriLife Research, the Texas A&M AgriLife Extension Service, the Texas A&M Forest Service, and the Texas A&M Veterinary Medical Diagnostic Laboratory.

 During his tenure in this role, Dr. Hussey has managed the design and construction of the multi-million dollar agriculture and life sciences complex on the Texas A&M University campus, providing the first-of-its-kind headquarters for Texas A&M AgriLife.
 Fundraising for scholarships and other programs for the College of Agriculture and Life Sciences has more than doubled.
 He initiated the AgriLife Advanced Leadership Program, which provides training and education for AgriLife leaders in the making.
-He is a national advocate for the land-grant university system of research, teaching and extension.
+In addition, he is a national leader, serving as chair-elect of the Board of Agriculture Assembly, which is a unit of the Association of Public and Land-grant Universities (APLU) Commission on Food, Environment and Renewable Resources.

 Before his appointment as vice chancellor and dean, Dr. Hussey served as the director of Texas A&M